mrc-ide/public-events-microbit-epidemic/docs/KIT.md

 from Farnell (CPC), which included non-famous-brand AAA batteries (quite useful), battery holders (not so useful, as not switched), and MicroUSB cables (useful, for as long as they worked).
-We wanted 100 minions, and one master micro:bit, hence 101.
+We wanted 100 minions, and one master, hence 101.

 * We had one failure out-of-the-box, where a unit caused Windows to disable the USB port due to excessive power usage.